-Detailed lesson plans, competency checklists, and grade/attendance records are to be sent to the Supervisor via GradeBook.
-Weekly goals are to be posted in GradeBook on the first workday of the week.
+Detailed lesson plans, competency checklists, and grade/attendance records are to be sent to the Supervisor via approved documentation (Google, Progressbook, etc.).
+Weekly goals are to be posted on the first workday of the week.
 They should be general in nature and supported by more specific detailed lesson plans in the classroom.
 Lesson plans, grade/attendance records, and competency checklists will become the property of the school at the end of the school year.
-The staff may use a lesson plan/grade book for their own record, but must use GradeBook for the official records.
+The staff may use a lesson plan/grade book for their own record, but must use approved documentation source (Google, Progressbook, etc.) for the official records.